ScheiklP/sofa_env/README.md

 Also visit [sofa_godot](https://github.com/ScheiklP/sofa_godot) for SofaGodot, a [Godot](https://github.com/godotengine/godot) plugin to visually create new SOFA scenes.

 ## Documentation
-You can either access the documentation at [TODO]() or build it locally with
+You can either access the documentation [here](https://scheiklp.github.io/sofa_env/) or build it locally with

 ```bash
 cd docs